-“I understand,” Ryan said, with some sympathy.
+“I understand,” Ryan said with some sympathy.
 “The message you received was sent from our base, FCA-1.
 I don’t fully understand the technology that makes it work, if that’s what you’re asking about.
-It takes a broadcast signal and converts it into frequencies the brain is able receive while in REM sleep.
+It takes a broadcast signal and converts it into frequencies the brain can receive while in REM sleep.
 Do you know what that means?”
 I nodded.
 “The tricky part is directing that signal at the intended recipient.
 The Earth isn’t a stationary object.
 Compensating for its speed and movement can be problematic.”

 I sat in awe of Ryan’s explanation.
 He also wasn’t asking for directions to my home.
-He appeared to know exactly where he was going.
+He appeared to know precisely where he was going.
 I wondered how much these FCA people knew about me.
 More importantly, how much did the ‘bad guys’ know?

-After several minutes had passed, I managed a new question.
+After several minutes passed, I managed a new question.
 “You said FCA-1.
 What does FCA stand for?
 Where is this place?”

 “Do you do this often?”
 I asked.
 “Time travel?”

-“Sometimes, but not as often as you might think,” Ryan said.
-“We don’t call it ‘time travel’, it’s called temporal displacement.
-The division of the FCA I work for is the TDI Division, or Temporal Displacement Investigations.
+“Sometimes.
+Not as often as you might think.
+We don’t call it ‘time travel.’
+We call it temporal displacement.
+The division of the FCA I work for is the TDI Division, Temporal Displacement Investigations.
 We’re like detectives that analyze and fix incidents like this one.
-Much of what I do is research.
+A lot of what I do is research.
 There needs to be a very carefully laid out mission plan with every variable accounted for before an authorized portal is opened.”

-“This is so weird,” he said, softly.
+“This is so weird,” he said softly.
 “I feel like I’ve been here before.”